DataBiosphere/azul/README.md

 used to access to Azul deployments with private APIs (see AZUL_PRIVATE_API in [environment.py]).
 Like the `shared` component, the `gitlab` component belongs to one main deployment in an AWS account (typically `dev` or `prod`) and is shared by the other deployments colocated with that deployment.
-Unlike the `shared` component, the `gitlab` component is optional.

 [environment.py]: /environment.py